Airhead model differences over the years (and some information on prior models)

 looked something like the Brembo's.
 Every Airhead that came with single disc brakes can be converted to dual-discs.
 There is a fair amount to know, so refer to the BRAKES article.

-After 1981 linings were NON-asbestos, which means little in itself.
+After 1981 linings were NON-asbestos.
 Squealing of brakes is fairly common, and the brakes article discusses this.
 As I mentioned, earlier disc brakes used ATE calipers, and there were two types, one type had a 'swinging' adjustment, and the lesser known type looked a lot like the early Brembo caliper.

 The R100 cylinders won't fit the R90 cylinder heads.

 If you contemplate making piston/cylinder/head types of changes, DO SEE my technical articles index, including #60.